 Certain features such as a higher head tube angle makes the cross country ideal for downhill rides, whereas the enduro has a slacker head angle built for exactly this purpose.

-Overall, the hardtail bike is a favourite amongst mountain bikers and you can expect to turn some heads next time you go biking.
+Overall, the hardtail bike is a favorite amongst mountain bikers and you can expect to turn some heads next time you go biking.
 The more you build your confidence and understand what type of a biker you are the better you’ll get at choosing the right bike for yourself.
 Perhaps you’ll even add a few extra features to fully customize your pick.